AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Communication.** You keep your understanding of any languages you may know and your ability to speak them if you choose.

-**Game Statistics.** Your game statistics are replaced by the statistics of the Beast, but you retain your Hit Points; Hit Dice; Intelligence, Wisdom, and Charisma scores; class features; species traits; languages; and feats.
+**Game Statistics.** Your game statistics are replaced by the statistics of the Beast, but you retain your Hit Points; Hit Point Dice; Intelligence, Wisdom, and Charisma scores; class features; species traits; languages; and feats.
 You also retain your skill and Saving Throw Proficiencies and use your Proficiency Bonus for them, in addition to gaining those of the creature.
 If the creature has the same Proficiency as you and the bonus in its stat block is higher than yours, use the creature's bonus instead of yours.
 If the creature has any Legendary or Lair Actions, you can't use them.

 **No Spellcasting.** You can't cast spells, but transforming doesn't break your Concentration on a spell you've already cast or prevent you from taking Actions or Bonus Actions that are part of a spell, such as with the *Call Lightning* spell, that you've already cast, so long as those Actions or Bonus Actions do not require you to speak or do anything your form cannot do.